 Based on today’s changeable markets and risks, gold’s role in a modern-day portfolio may be extending its reach, redefining its uses and benefits among the list of known portfolio diversifiers and traditional fixed income assets that investors have historically relied on to navigate risks and grow portfolio values.

-As the investment landscape evolves, our SPDR gold strategy team continues to monitor market trends and investor demand.
-You can read their latest commentary here.
+As the investment landscape evolves, the SPDR gold strategy team continues to monitor market trends and investor demand.
+Read the latest commentary here.

 Bloomberg Commodity Index

 A broadly diversified commodity price index distributed by Bloomberg Indexes that tracks 22 commodity futures and seven sectors.
 No one commodity can compose less than 2 percent or more than 15 percent of the index, and no sector can represent more than 33 percent of the index.